abigailforeman1/sei-project-1/README.md

 If the player manages to destroy all the invading Bart aliens then the game restarts but their score remains so they can keep playing.
 Once the game ends, a modal popup appears displaying the players score.
 This also gets added to the leaderboard from local storage.

-Here is an example of my code which controls the aliens movement and starts the players shot movement:
+Here are examples of my code that controls the aliens movement and fires the players bullet if the column doesn't already contain a bullet:

 ```
   function moveAliens() {